6 Common Types of Car Transmissions and How They Function

 Manual transmission is one of the oldest and simplest types of car transmission.
 And it issues the trustworthy manual E.

-This gearbox uses a friction clutch, which is regulated by the driver’s foot to connect the engine’s rotational energy to the transmission’s input shaft uses.
+This gearbox uses a friction clutch, which is regulated by the driver’s foot, to connect the engine’s rotational energy to the transmission’s input shaft.

 In some nations, a Syncro and gear-selector fork mounted to the shifter and operated by the driver’s right hand is also used to activate a fixed gearbox that will automatically shift the trustworthy vehicle manual.

-On the other hand, has gone by many names over the years — manual, stick shift, standard, three, four, five, or six-speed — but it’s an endangered species in the United States.
+On the other hand, it has gone by many names over the years—manual, stick shift, standard, three, four, five, or six-speed—but it’s an endangered species in the United States.

 Additionally, fewer and fewer new automobile models come with a row-it-yourself gearbox.
 And an increasing number of drivers appear to have no idea how to use one.